NUSCAS-Coders/eoy_transaction_recording/README.md

 - Accommodate for a variety of discount models that can be represented on Google sheets and executed on the backend (Currently it is not handled on frontend code :l)
 - Code cleanup
 - Rustify this
+- The images were obtained by copying image urls from the web developer console.
+If only we have a way to programmatically do this part...